 OCPBR will pay for everything, this includes all medical care, food and supplies for your foster.

 Where do your dogs come from?

 Our dogs come from a variety of situations.
-Some are found on the streets as strays, and some are rescued from death row at crowded county shelters.
+We work with various city and county shelters to pull dogs from the euthanasia list or dogs that just have been there too long, and some are rescued from abuse/neglect situations that Law Enforcement contact us to assist with.
+Because we do not have a facility, we are not able to take in strays or owner surrendered dogs.
 All dogs receive full veterinary care and when able too are spayed/neutered, and micro-chipped.
-All dogs are also temperament tested by a qualified individual to ensure safety.
+All dogs are also temperament tested by a qualified individual to ensure safe and proper placement.

 How do you choose a foster dog for my family?

 We look at the information you have supplied on your application, like your home environment and the personality/activity levels of both your family and other pets.
 We will make a match to fit your own personal preferences and also what may be appropriate for your individual situation.
 For instance, we will not place a high-energy adolescent with someone who is not active and has a busy schedule.

 We highly value our fosters, and it is the utmost importance that they are happy and comfortable with their foster.
 We check in with you regularly to make sure both you and the dog are content; and to gain insight on the personality of the foster dog.
 Foster parents will be checked in with weekly via email or phone, and always have OCPBR contacts on hand.
 Our volunteers also provide help with dog training and assistance with dog transportation and food delivery.

 No problem!
 OCPBR will arrange for a volunteer to care for your foster, or pay for boarding.

 What if I decide I cannot keep fostering my dog?
 What if they aren’t getting along with my family or pets?